How to enter BIOS mode on Mac and what to do with it

 - Press Run.

 That’s it.
-Once it’s done, your Mac will be in better shape.
-You can follow the same process to scan for malware, clear out junk files, and protect your privacy by securely erasing sensitive data.
-CleanMyMac X can also free up gigabytes of space on your hard drive.
+Once it’s done, your Mac will be in much better shape than before.
+You can follow the same process to scan for malware, clear out junk files, manage applications, and more.
+CleanMyMac X gives you gigabytes of free space on your hard drive.

 Instead of Macintosh BIOS, there is UEFI — unified extensible firmware interface — that carries out the same functions as those performed by the BIOS on older Windows PCs.
 These include initializing the hardware and loading the operating system.
-You can’t boot into UEFI mode in order to take control of the process using a command line.
-However, the single-user mode allows you to do something similar.
-To maintain and protect your Mac quickly and easily, we recommend using CleanMyMac X — no command line needed!
+Sadly, you can’t boot into UEFI mode to take control of the process using a command line.
+However, a single-user mode allows you to do something similar for Intel-based Macs.
+Or better, use CleanMyMac X — no command line needed!